naimabouk/obstacle-avoiding-robot-q-learning/README.md

 int ACTIONS = [0,1,2,3]

 //deines the actions the robot must perform which are forward  backward left and stop
+//with 0 forward 1 backward 2 left and 3 right

 int NEXT_STATE;
 int STATE = 0;